 Dividend income is derived from the dividends accrued on the Company's \$15.0 million Senior A and \$7.0 million Senior B preferred stock investment in Windset, which yields a cash dividend of 7.5% annually.
-The decrease in dividend income for the three months ended August 25, 2019 compared to the same period last year was due to the sale of its \$7.0 million Senior B preferred stock to Windset in the fourth quarter of fiscal year 2019.
+The decrease in dividend income for the three and nine months ended February 23, 2020 compared to the same periods last year was due to the sale of the Company's \$7.0 million Senior B preferred stock to Windset in the fourth quarter of fiscal year 2019.